gatechain/gatechain-docs/en/cli/vault-account.md

 Description：

 * New clearing height must be greater than the current block height+delay height of the Vault Account
-* The height at which this transaction takes effect should be less than the old clearing height.

 ### Account Clearing Transaction [API](../API/vault-account.md#Account Clearing Transaction-command line)